 This guide outlines library resources available at Georgetown University Law Library which will help you investigate potential employers and prepare for job interviews.
-Georgetown's Office of Career Services and Office of Public Interest and Community Service (for JDs), and Graduate Career and Professional Development office (for LLMs) can assist you in locating specific job openings.
+Georgetown's Office of Career Strategy and Office of Public Interest and Community Service (for JDs), and Graduate Career and Professional Development office (for LLMs) can assist you in locating specific job openings.
 Also, the Office of Alumni Affairs has created The Network of Georgetown Law alums for job networking prospects.

 Our guide does not attempt to outline the myriad of web-based job search engines.
 It is important to remember that almost all law firms, government agencies and other legal employers maintain their own web sites that provide extensive background information.